venkat591/House-Price-Prediction/README.md

 ## Conclusion

 The EDA provided a clear understanding of the dataset structure, quality, and pricing behavior.
 After handling duplicates and invalid values, the dataset became reliable for analysis.
-The insights derived from univariate and bivariate analysis can support **real-estate decision-making** and serve as a strong foundation for **predictive modeling** in future work.
+The insights derived from univariate and bivariate analysis can support **real-estate decision-making** and serve as a strong foundation for **predictive modeling** in future work

 ---